HackYourFuture/React/week1/LESSONPLAN.md

 -   What are `props` and how to `pass them down components`
 -   What is `state`?

 When illustrating these concepts, make use of [create-react-app](https://github.com/facebook/create-react-app).
-Make sure that students have installed it as well.
+Make sure that trainees have installed it as well.

-_Explain to students what each library does: React, ReactDOM and Babel._
+_Explain to trainees what each library does: React, ReactDOM and Babel._

 ## Core concepts